renxinying/renxinying.github.io/_pages/about.md

 #social: true # includes social icons at the bottom of the page
 ---

 I’m a Yongjiang Youth Independent Fellow at EIT in Ningbo, China.
+My research is in the application of control and dynamical systems theory to systems and synthetic biology.

+to synthetic biology advances in the laboratory into the deployment environment, with a particular focus on applications related to sustainability.

 Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.